caiogondim/logdown.js/readme.md

 ## Using

-The simplest use of the library in both platforms could be done as follow.
+The simplest use of the library in both platforms could be done as follows:

 ```js
 // In the server-side or client-side with Browserify